Dealing with stress can be a difficult challenge for many people. Stress management is an important way to alleviate negative emotions.

 It is important to note that if someone has hurt you, you can forgive them and still implement boundaries so that they do not have free reign in your life.
 Choosing to forgive someone and move on with your life simply ensures that you are not living a life controlled by your past trauma.

 - Your scholarship application to an international school is sadly rejected.
-Instead of allowing the stress of not getting in to reframe your thinking.
+Instead of allowing the stress of not getting in, you reframe your thinking.
 You take some time to consider your options.
 The school you applied to is not the only school that you can go to.
-Instead, you decide to apply for a variety of other schools that are also international and will still fulfil that dream of living overseas.
+Instead, you decide to apply for a variety of other international schools that will still fulfill that dream of living overseas.

 - You were one of the employees put forward for a promotion and was sure you would get the job.
 However, you were unfortunately not chosen.
 Instead of overthinking what could have been and getting upset about missing the promotion, you decide to reflect on what you can improve on and even decide to look at other job opportunities to see what may be out there for you.